Nuggets vs. Lakers Injury Report Today - May 16

 Nuggets Season Insights

-- The Nuggets have been racking up 116.5 points per game in their last 10 times on the court, an average that's slightly higher than the 115.8 they've scored over the course of the 2022-23 campaign.
+- The Nuggets have seen an uptick in scoring lately, racking up 116.5 points per game in their last 10 outings, 0.7 points more than the 115.8 they've scored this season.

 - The Nuggets average 116.3 points per 100 possessions on offense (second in the league), and allow 112.9 points per 100 possessions (19th in the NBA).